The nimbleMacros package has two goals:

 For example, suppose we included a covariate for diet type

-) in the model.
-The Diet
+(Diet) in the model.
+The Diet covariate is

 already coded as an R factor: